• Home

 Read

 As a direct consequence of the breach, the Central Bank of Brazil has temporarily suspended Sinqia’s access to the Pix system.
-The company is now working closely with the central bank to provide a comprehensive review of the incident and to implement additional security measures to restore its operational status.
+The company is now working closely with the central bank to provide a complete review of the incident and to implement additional security measures to restore its operational status.
 Evertec has stated that there is no evidence to suggest the compromise of personal data or any systems beyond the Pix environment.

 The attack serves as a stark reminder of how cybercriminals are increasingly targeting the weakest links in the supply chain, often through third-party vendors with privileged access.
 This particular incident highlights the risks associated with instant payment systems, which, while highly efficient, offer a lucrative target for organized cybercriminal groups with the technical expertise to exploit them.
 It emphasizes the need for a collaborative and proactive security approach across the financial sector to protect against these sophisticated threats.